 Note.
-The OmniSwitch 6800, 6850, 6855, and 9000 switches can only be NTP clients in an NTP network.
-They cannot act as NTP servers.
+The OmniSwitch can only be an NTP client in an NTP network.
+It cannot act as an NTP server.

 Stratum

 Stratum is the term used to define the relative proximity of a node in a network to a time source (such as a radio clock).
 Stratum 1 is the server connected to the time source itself.
 (In most cases the time source and the stratum 1 server are in the same physical location.)
 An NTP client or server connected to a stratum 1 source would be stratum 2.
 A client or server connected to a stratum 2 machine would be stratum 3, and so on, as demonstrated in the diagram below: